 Network for suppliers

-It was developed by the Food Standards Agency’s (FSA’s) National Food Crime Unit, the Food Safety Authority of Ireland, and Food Standards Scotland.
+Throughout the development of FIIN, engagement took place with a number of industry bodies – but most notably the Food Standards Agency and its National Food Crime Unit, the Food Safety Authority of Ireland, and Food Standards Scotland.

 “After the horsemeat scandal, people were looking at how we can rebuild trust in the food industry,” said Shah.
 “The only way we will do that is by becoming more open – so we have to be willing to share our dirty linen as much as the day-to-day operations that are running well.”